Under Wraps (1997 film): Home media

 The film was unavailable on home video until 2005, when Echo Bridge Entertainment released it on DVD.
-It is now available on iTunes and Amazon Video.
-As of 2022, Disney's streaming service has not added the film.
+It is not currently available anywhere.

-2021 remake & sequel
+2021 remake and sequel

 On November 13, 2020, it was announced that a remake of the film would premiere in October 2021 with Christian J. Simon, Malachi Barton, Sophia Hammons, and Phil Wright starring and Alex Zamm directing and co-writing the remake with William Robertson.
 A sequel was announced on February 7, 2022.
 The sequel, titled Under Wraps 2, was released on September 25, 2022.